hudsontteixeira/hudsontteixeira/README.md

 </p>

 ## 😄 About Me
 <h4>My name is Hudson Teixeira and i'm an undergraduate in Environmental engineering, from UNESP - Brazil.
 Since i was a kid, programming interested me, so i'have been following this passion until nowadays.
-I'm used to create virtual events using the babylonJS Framework, i'm able to program an 3d workspace, to attend client events, and alson devolpe the front-ends, recenty i'm learning backendtools, using technologies like node.js, express, prisma, mysql and others.
+I'm used to create virtual events using the babylonJS Framework, i'm able to program an 3d workspace, to attend client events, and alson devolpe the front-ends, recently i've been learning backend tools, using technologies like node.js, express, prisma, mysql and others.
 My main goal here is to bring together all the things that I like in one, like French, programming and engineering.</h4>
 ---

 ## 📲 Find Me